amorist/awesome/README.md

 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE(pronounced [ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and r
 - [redwoodjs/redwood](https://github.com/redwoodjs/redwood) - The App Framework for Startups
 - [withastro/astro](https://github.com/withastro/astro) - The web framework for content-driven websites. ⭐️ Star to support our work!
-- [labring/laf](https://github.com/labring/laf) - Laf is a cloud development platform offering ready-to-use resources like cloud functions, databases, and storage.
-It empowers developers to quickly unleash their creativity.
+- [labring/laf](https://github.com/labring/laf) - Laf is a vibrant cloud development platform that provides essential tools like cloud functions, databases, and storage solutions.
+It enables developers to quickly unleash their creativity and bring in
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 The better identity infrastructure for developers and the open-source alternative to Auth0.
 - [Authenticator-Extension/Authenticator](https://github.com/Authenticator-Extension/Authenticator) - Authenticator generates 2-Step Verification codes in your browser.
 - [CRED-CLUB/neopop-web](https://github.com/CRED-CLUB/neopop-web) - NeoPOP components library based on CRED's design system